Coltonton/eon-custom-themes/README.md

 Also included in this repository is all the info you need to start hacking and making your own extra custom themes!
 See the [DEVREADME](https://github.com/Coltonton/eon-custom-themes/blob/master/developer/DEVREADME.md) in this repo in the developer folder.

 Did you make your own and want to share it with the world?
 Wonderful!
 Check out that [DEVREADME](https://github.com/Coltonton/eon-custom-themes/blob/master/developer/DEVREADME.md) to learn how to contribute and submit!

+Also feel free to check out the [main unoffical community discord server](http://discord.gg/4UKcsmGJDq), and find my own little chat #custom-themes for more support from other then just me!
+Or just to catch me easier!!

 # How To Use:
 Thanks to many hours of coding, thinking, and courtious help of @ShaneSmiskol this project couldn't be easier to install and run!
 If you have installed a custom fork of OpenPilot, can answer simple questions, or can just follow this simple guide you will be up and running with a new look in no time!